What to Do When Approached by a Shark While Scuba Diving

 Remember, scuba diving with sharks can be an unforgettable experience if you approach it with safety and respect.
 By understanding shark behavior and following these guidelines, you can minimize the risk of an encounter and enjoy the wonders of the underwater world safely and responsibly.

-Read More What gas law relates to scuba diving
+Read More Is it okay to touch fish when scuba diving